shtse8/DartScript/memory-bank/systemPatterns.md

 - **Bootstrap Pattern:** Using a dedicated JS module (`app_bootstrap.js`) to load and initialize the WASM application.
-- **Virtual DOM Node Pattern:** Using `VNode` objects to represent the desired DOM structure in memory, linked to actual DOM nodes via `domNode` property.
+- **Virtual DOM Node Pattern:** Using `VNode` objects to represent the desired DOM structure in memory, linked to actual DOM nodes via `domNode` property, and storing JS listener references in `jsFunctionRefs`.
 - **Diffing/Patching Pattern:** Comparing VNode trees (`_patch`) and applying
-  targeted updates to the DOM.
+  targeted updates to the DOM (including attributes and listeners).
 Uses keyed reconciliation (`_patchChildren`) for efficient list updates.
+- **Event Listener Management Pattern:** Using `.toJS` to convert Dart callbacks, storing the `JSFunction` reference on the `VNode`, and using these references in `_patch` to add/remove listeners.
+(Removal needs further refinement/testing).